cell-org/tutorial.cell.computer/README.md

 ## 5. Value lock

-You can implement mint authorization based on how much ETH is sent along with the request.
-You can also combine the value lock with various other locks to create complex NFT distribution strategies, for each token.
+You can restrict the NFT minting based on how much ETH is attached to the minting transaction.

 ### 5.1.
 NFTs with dynamic minting price

 Let's say you want to create a token whose minting price goes down over time.
 To facilitate this, you can create multiple Scripts for the same token:

 ```javascript
 const today = Math.floor(Date.now() / 1000)